rafflebox-technologies-inc/lambda-typescript/README.md

 # quick-start

-This repository is the baseline for all lambda repo's we will build in the future
+`Hello Word` This repository is the baseline for all lambda repo's we will build in the future

 # test